dylan-lang/opendylan/documentation/getting-started-ide/source/debug.rst

-If you paused the application yourself, by choosing **Application > Pause**, or by clicking the pause toolbar button (|image0|), the message “User requested pause” appears in the context pane of all open debugger windows.
+If you paused the application yourself, by choosing **Application > Pause**, or by clicking the pause toolbar button (|image0|), the message "User requested pause" appears in the context pane of all open debugger windows.

 If the application paused because of some other event,